aforward/writing/blog/the-code-i-didnt-write.md

 Instead of integrating that accounting system directly with the payment gateway, we instead wrote a small adapter to make those accounting invoices look and behave like the  custom invoices.

-That tiny adapter (let’s say 100 lines of code or so) meant that our automatic billing solution remained unchanged, our custom checkout webapp also unchanged and our reconciliation service (to double check that all payments from our gateway were properly handled) also remained unchanged.
+That tiny adapter (let's say 100 lines of code or so) meant that our automatic billing solution remained unchanged, our custom checkout webapp also unchanged and our reconciliation service (to double check that all payments from our gateway were properly handled) also remained unchanged.

 Our solution ended up providing a second benefit.
 Turns out that the accounting software had some shall we say _performance bottlenecks_ when serving up invoice data.
 As invoices are write-once, we enabled _caching_ by changing the _fetch_ of the invoice data to only be done the first time, which took only a few lines of extra code.

-### Be proud of the code you don’t write.
+### Be proud of the code you don't write.

 Although the examples above did involve _some_ code, the underlying spirit of implementing the feature focussed on using what was already available.